Iraneus/betamedneed/unused/old how.md

 You can place an order for what you need also by phone call, SMS, Whatsapp or email.

+**Basic Steps**

+You place an order for what you need.

+You confirm the order and the payment.

+What you need is provided as demanded.

 All orders are fulfilled by Medneed partners.

-Medneed support team helps ensure you get what you need.

 You can check the <a href="/services/payments">Payments</a> page for some payment options.